top of page

 Fire and safety

-We incorporate an assessment of the smoke, carbon monoxide detectors, fire extinguishers and fire blankets.
+We assess smoke detectors, carbon monoxide detectors, fire extinguishers, and fire blankets.
 Dates and housing units are inspected to ensure that they are secure.

 Underbody and Body Work